bpmn-io/bpmn.io/src/blog/2018/008-data-stores-between-participants.md

 ## Other Improvements

-This release also ships with a small under-the-hood refactoring and improves the handling of incomplete label data.
+This release also ships with a small under-the-hood refactoring and improves the handling of labels with incomplete graphical information.
 Read our [changelog](https://github.com/bpmn-io/bpmn-js/blob/master/CHANGELOG.md) for details on these improvements.

 Get the latest BPMN toolkit pre-packaged or as source code via [npm](https://www.npmjs.com/package/bpmn-js) or [unpkg](https://unpkg.com/bpmn-js/).